LaurenDupuis/Helis_Academy_April_2020/tutorials/Pathway_Drawing.md

 ![Figure 2](../Images/Pathway_Drawing/Pathway_1.jpg)

-Here is some information that can help you with the drawing.
 **Molecular model of kinase-mediated control of CRTC2 and HDAC4/5/7 subcellular localization and activity** The metabolic hormones glucagon and insulin signal through the glucagon receptor (GR) and insulin receptor (IR), respectively, to initiate signaling cascades downstream of changes in metabolic status.
 PKA and LKB1 phosphorylate (orange circles with a P) the AMPKRs (AMPK-Related Kinases), including AMPK and SIK1/2/3 which, when active, phosphorylate CRTC2 and HDAC4/5/7, resulting in their cytoplasmic sequestration.
 When unphosphorylated, CRTC2 and HDAC4/5/7 translocate to the nucleus (dashed lines) where they are free to promote the activation of gluconeogenic gene expression programs through CREB and the NCoR, HDAC3, FOXO complex, respectively.
 CRTC2 coactivates CREB, and nuclear FOXO is activated upon HDAC4/5/7-mediated deacetylation (light pink circles).
 In parallel, AKT phosphorylation regulates the activity of FOXO.